lucav76/Fibry/README.md

 Project Loom is an OpenJDK project that is expected to bring fibers (green threads) and continuations (co-routines) to Java.
 Fibry 1.X works with any version of Java starting from Java 8, while Fibry 2.X is targeting **Java 11**, but in both cases, you will need to use Loom if you want to leverage the power of fibers.
+Fibry 1.X is supported, and changes are available in the **jdk8** branch.
 Fibry aims to replicate some of the features of the Erlang Actor System in Java.
 Fibry allows you to send code to be executed in the thread/fiber of an actor, a mechanism similar to the one used in Chromium.

 Simplicity first
 ===
-*Fibry* has been designed to be simple yet flexible:
+*Fibry* has been designed to be simple yet flexible, **easy to add to an existing project**:
+- **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
-- Your actor can and should use synchronous logic
+- Your actors can and should use synchronous logic
 - There is a series of Stereotypes to handle common scenarios
-- Your actors don't need to extend any particular class but they can just implement **Consumer** or **Function**
+- Your actors don't need to extend any particular class, they can just implement **Consumer** or **Function**
 - You actors have anyway the option to extend **CustomActor** and **CustomActorWithResult**, if this suits you best
 - If you choose to simply implements **Consumer** and **Function**, your actors can also be used "transparently" in code that knows nothing about Fibry
 - It is simple to retrieve the result of a message